aws-samples/sample-kubelet-server-cert-untaint/README.md

 - `logLevel`: Verbosity level for logging (default: `4`)
 - `skipCertCheck`: Skip kubelet certificate check (default: false)

-Note: With `skipCertCheck` set to `true`, kscu will skip the certificate check and immediately untaints node.
-That makes it possible to use kscu as a generic untainter.

 ### Using kubectl

 Apply the Kubernetes manifests directly: